-According to a real estate research, the cost per square meter in the rest of the country has increased "only" by 25%.
-But increases have also been recorded in the main suburbs of the larger cities.
+According to a real estate research, the cost per square meter in the rest of the country has increased by only 25%.
+But increases have also been recorded in the main suburbs of big cities.

-The most marked increase for properties for sale in Holland was recorded in Amsterdam, Rotterdam, Utrecht and The Hague, where already the number of available accommodation was rather low, contributing to accentuate the trend.
+The most marked increase for properties sold in the Netherlands was recorded in Amsterdam, Rotterdam, Utrecht and The Hague, where already the number of available accommodation was rather low, helping to accentuate the trend.

-The picture was less rosy in Rotterdam, where the increase was 27% in the last two years.
-In the Hague, the increase was 43% in the last five years.
-In the suburbs there has been a surge of 33% and prices in neighbouring Rijswijk have grown faster than in The Hague.
+The picture was less rosy for the properties for sale in Holland, we can see it in Rotterdam, where the increase was 27% in the last two years.
+In The Hague, the increase was 43% in the last five years.
+In the suburbs there has been a 33% surge and prices in neighboring Rijswijk have grown faster than in The Hague.